chesslablab/.github/profile/README.md

 ### What Is a DeChess Site?

-A chess site is safely decentralized if the following guarantees are given to users:
+A chess site is safely decentralized if:

 - It is an open source site.
 - It does not store cookies in the users' browsers.